AlexProgrammerDE/balena-minecraft-server/README.md

 ## Connect to the terminal :satellite:

 The server has no console input option in the cloud dashboard, so you need `RCON`.
-The port is `25575` and the password is `balenaServer`.
+The port is `25575` and the password is `balenaserver`.
 It is a protocol for connecting to the server.
 There are many clients, but you can pick one here:

 * mcrcon: https://github.com/Tiiffi/mcrcon/releases